lindsayrgwatt/neighborhood/DEPLOY.md

 # Deployment Instructions

+This project uses a lot of different libraries to run; I found all sorts of "gotchas" crept up while creating and deploying, so I thought I'd document them here.

+## general Gotchas

+### 1.

 Note that this project uses different `settings.py` files for local vs. production settings.
 Both inherit global settings from `base.py`.

 This means that every time you run `manage.py` or similar you must specify the correct settings file.